Open Energy Services -- Forecasting and Optimization as a Service for Energy Management Applications at Scale: Interaction Patterns Between EMS and Service

-In Section \ref{sec_requirements_functional} we have discussed that it may be necessary to fit user specific parameters to utilize the full potential of a forecasting or optimization service.
-Furthermore, we have pointed out that this fitting process will usually need some form of historic measurements and that some users will want to keep these historic measurements on premise while others will not be capable to do so.
-In this section we will contrast the resulting interaction patterns between user and service based on this important difference.
-To this end we will return to the example used in the functional requirements section, i.e. a service that provides forecasts of \gls{PV} power generation.
+In Section \ref{sec_requirements_functional} we have discussed that it may be necessary to fit system-specific parameters to utilize the full potential of a forecasting or optimization service.
+Furthermore, we have pointed out that this fitting process will usually need some form of historic measurements and that some \gls{EMS} users will want to keep these historic measurements on-premise while others will not be capable of doing so.
+In this section, we will contrast the resulting interaction patterns between \gls{EMS} and service based on this important difference.
+To this end, we will return to the example used in the functional requirements section, i.e. a service that provides forecasts of \gls{PV} power generation.